SebastianGalo/slowtech_midi_controller/README.md

 # Plans

-- Modify to work with a Teensy LC. [check]
+- Compatible with a Teensy LC. [check]

-- Multiplex buttons via digital input from 4067. [check]

 - Multiplex potentiometers via analog input from 4067. [check]

 - Show potentiometer value as a graph bar at an 128x64px oled display.
 Show midi channel and cc number of corresponding potentiometer. [check]

-- Fix led lights corresponding to button presses.

-- Toggle button sending midi at release.
-Choosable?
+- Multiplex buttons via digital input from 4067.
+Debounce bugfix left.

+- LED callback from DAW/synth.

 - Choose midi channel by holding one of the 16 buttons at startup?